 Food and drink adventures on the West Coast

-Wherever you go in the West Coast region, you won't be far from a tasty treat.
-There are local restaurants, pubs and bars ready to keep your engines stoked for optimal touristing.
-On days when you're clocking up the kilometres on foot, in a kayak or on a mountain bike, you'll find hearty eating and drinking that really hits the spot.
-And when you're dallying in small historic towns - checking out the antique shops, museums and galleries - you'll find character-rich cafés.
-In the region, there are also brewers and distillers ready to introduce you to some of the region's unique food and beverage products.
+No matter where you go in the West Coast region, you won't be far from a tasty treat.
+There are local restaurants, pubs and bars ready to keep your engines stoked for optimal exploring.
+On days when you're clocking up the kilometres, you'll find hearty eating that hits the spot.
+And when you're dallying in small historic towns, you'll find character-rich cafés.
+In the region, there are also brewers and distillers ready to introduce you to unique beverage products.

-During a distillery tour and tasting session you can find out about the legendary 'Little Biddy', a diminutive lady prospector who smoked a pipe and worked like a man twice her size.
+During a distillery and tasting session, you can find out about the legendary 'Little Biddy'.
+A diminutive lady prospector who smoked a pipe and worked like a man double her size.

 The West Coast's best sandwiches

-The word 'sandwich' is an understatement when you're referring to the masterpieces put together by the Hokitika Sandwich Company.
+Sandwich is an understatement when you see the masterpieces created by the Hokitika Sandwich Company.
 In the peak season, when there are more travellers about, queues have been known to go out the door and down the street.

-Once you take a bite of a freshly-made New York-style ciabatta sandwich you can see how this place has a cult following.
+Once you take a bite of the fresh New York-style ciabatta sandwich you can see how this place has a cult following.
 The bread's made locally, and it's bulging with delectable fillings.
-All the sandwich ingredients are sourced from New Zealand's best suppliers, right down to the tangy sauerkraut, mortadella salami and provolone cheese.
+All the sandwich ingredients are sourced from New Zealand's best suppliers.
+Right down to the tangy sauerkraut, mortadella salami and provolone cheese.
 This place is well-known for milkshakes made with Lewis Road Creamery ice cream, smoothies and Fairtrade coffee too.
 Recently the Hokitika Sandwich Company received New Zealand's 'best toastie' award.

-Other highly-regarded Hokitika restaurants include Fat Pipi Pizza, Kitchen, Woodstock Hotel and Stumpers Bar and Café.
+Other top Hokitika restaurants include Fat Pipi Pizza, Kitchen, Woodstock Hotel and Stumpers Bar and Café.